 A diagram of the default Ten Element Stack model is shown above.
 To start with the results are for passive degradation and gas venting with the lower boundary permeable to liquid but not gas.
-Rainfall is simulated by using a transient boundary condition to pump a steady flow of 0.5 litres/m per day from element [2, 1, 1] into the Upper boundary.

 The boundary conditions applied to the lower boundary are shown in the screen shot below.